lu0425/Transformer_Attention_Mechanism/README.md

 ## Overview

 This project designs a simplified version of the transformer attention mechanism in Verilog, as shown in the figure below.
-All multiplication operations utilize the Chipware component CW_mult.
+All multiplication operations utilize the Chipware component CW_mult.<\n>
+The system receives three 8×8 matrices representing Q, K, and V. First, K is transposed to obtain Kᵀ.
+Then, Q is multiplied by Kᵀ to produce the W matrix.
+Next, W is multiplied by V to generate the final output matrix O. Finally, the information of the O matrix is output when the done signal is asserted high.

 <div align="center">